pittisl/pittisl.github.io/content/authors/xiangyu/_index.md

 ---
 # Display name
-title: Yang, Boyuan
+title: Yin, Xiangyu

 # Full Name (for SEO)
-first_name: Boyuan
+first_name: Xiangyu
-last_name: Yang
+last_name: Yin

 # Is this the primary user of the site?
 superuser: false